 It’s also worth noting that wooden blocks tend to be more slippery in rain and snow than asphalt streets.
 If you are visiting when the road is wet, use caution when walking on it.

 Looking for more free things to do in Pittsburgh?
-Check out Gravity Hill in North Park, the Nine Mile Run Trail, the Nationality Rooms at the Cathedral of Learning, and the Center for PostNatural History.
+Check out Gravity Hill in North Park, the Steepest Street in the US, the Nationality Rooms at the Cathedral of Learning, and the Center for PostNatural History.